Everest Base Camp Trek – 15 Days

 Miscellaneous: Adapter, charger, power bank, camera (if bringing), spare batteries for your camera, snacks, journal/pen, travel insurance document, passport, visa, passport-sized photos, cash

-Here are some items you may add to your checklist: checklists of trekking equipment’s Remember, compromising with the packing list means compromising with this stunning adventure.
+Here are some items you may add to your checklist: checklists of trekking equipment.
+Remember, compromising on the packing list means compromising on this stunning adventure.

 Everest Base Camp Trek – 15 Days FAQs